A Wedding Photographer With a Background in Advertising Photography

 We can create a comic or/and unexpected situation.
 Adding external elements (which would be comic) can help.
 For instance, a prop, an animal, another personage.

-Thirdly, let’s found a place to stage this image.
+Third, let’s found a place to stage this image.

-Fourth, let’s adapt, improvise and let’s have fun.
+Fourth, let’s adapt, improvise, and let’s have fun.

-Much of the time we may not follow the brief completely and adjust new elements (for example an extra person, or someone missing, a new furniture, a new prop, etc.).
+Much of the time we may not follow the brief completely and adjust additional elements (for example an extra person, or someone missing, a new furniture, a new prop, etc.).
 That’s a liberty that a well-prepared story allows.

 Sometime the location itself is a pretext to be staging a picture that tells a story.
 So let’s see some examples of location that could inspire you.

 I am a big fan of rooftops that symbolizes liberty and transgressions.
-The best rooftop is in Rochester, Minneapolis is the one surrounded by higher buildings.
+The best rooftop is in Rochester, Minneapolis is surrounded by higher buildings.
 In consequence, towns with small buildings (such as Roseville would definitely not work).

 Let’s found an old car you would be back in time.

 Ice castle is just magical locations.
 Each year a private company built them during winter.
 The location change every year.
 They are a true fairytale backdrop!